sokach-dev/aes-config-rs/README.md

 # aes-config-rs

-The rust project config with aes encrypt function.
+The Rust project is configured with an AES encryption function.

 ## usage